redwoodjs/redwood/docs/docs/realtime.md

 The service uses `Repeater` to write a safe stream resolver.

-:::important
+:::info
-AsyncGenerators as declared via the async * keywords are prone to memory leaks and leaking timers.
+[AsyncGenerators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) as declared via the `async *` keywords are prone to memory leaks and leaking timers.
 For real-world usage, use Repeater.
 :::

 ```ts